Longford Women’s Link

 Longford Women’s Link (LWL) is an organisation based in Longford Town which focuses on identifying and addressing key inequalities that prevent women in Longford achieving their full social and economic potential.
 The organisation now wishes to recruit a

-Domestic Violence Specialist – (DVS) Part Time 21 hours per week
+Domestic Violence Specialist – (DVS) Full Time 35 hours per week

 Reporting to the Domestic Violence Coordinator, the DVS will be responsible for the provision of support services to all LWLDVS clients who are experiencing domestic violence, including cases identified as high risk of serious harm or murder.
 The DVS will co-ordinate a multi-agency response that aims to reduce and manage the risk identified.
 This involves risk assessment, safety planning, court attendance with victims, support on housing and legal options and service planning.

 The salary for this position is €33,000 per annum for 35 hours per week roster to be agreed on appointment.
 This is a full-time, fixed term, one year contract.
 The successful candidate will be required to go through the Garda Vetting process.

 The ideal candidate will have